OfficeForProductSafetyAndStandards/cosmetic-product-notifications/mspsds-worker/README.md

 ### Deployment from scratch

-This assumes that you've run [the deployment from scratch steps for the MSPSDS website](../mspsds-web/README.md#deployment-from-scratch).
+This assumes that you've run [the deployment from scratch steps for the MSPSDS website](../mspsds-web/README.md#deployment-from-scratch) and [the deployment from scratch steps for the antivirus API](../antivirus/README.md#deployment-from-scratch).

-For smooth process you should only deploy worker after you deployed web.
-Running the following commands from the root directory will then setup the worker app.
+Start by setting up the following credentials:

+* `mspsds-aws-env`, `mspsds-notify-env`, `mspsds-rails-env` and `mspsds-sentry-env` should already be setup from the web steps.
+* `antivirus-auth-env` should already be setup from the antivirus steps.

+Once all the credentials are created, the app can be deployed using:

-    NO_START=true ./mspsds-worker/deploy.sh
+    ./mspsds-worker/deploy.sh

-This provisions the app in Cloud Foundry.

-    cf set-env mspsds-worker RAILS_ENV production

-This configures rails to use the production database amongst other things.
+There's one final environment variable which is the URL for the website and is used for sending emails:

     cf set-env mspsds-worker MSPSDS_HOST XXX

-This is the URL for the website and is used for sending emails.

-    cf set-env mspsds-worker AWS_ACCESS_KEY_ID XXX
-    cf set-env mspsds-worker AWS_SECRET_ACCESS_KEY XXX
-    cf set-env mspsds-worker AWS_REGION XXX
-    cf set-env mspsds-worker AWS_S3_BUCKET XXX

-See the S3 section in [the MSPSDS Website README](../mspsds-web/README.md#s3) to get these values.

-    cf set-env mspsds-worker NOTIFY_API_KEY XXX

-See the GOV.UK Notify account section in [the root README](../README.md#gov.uk-notify) to get this value.

-    cf set-env mspsds-worker SENTRY_DSN XXX
-    cf set-env mspsds-worker SENTRY_CURRENT_ENV [int|staging|prod]

-See the Sentry account section in [the root README](../README.md#sentry) to get this value.
+This is set manually using an environment variable as it's dependent on how [the web deploy script](../mspsds-web/deploy.sh) works.

 The app can then be started using `cf start mspsds-worker`.